velniaszs/Fabric_Workspace_Settings/docs/PREREQUISITES.md

 Step 2 runs **delegated as the owner**, because an SPN cannot grant itself a role on a connection.
 It needs `Connection.ReadWrite.All` on the delegated connector (A2).

-> Unresolved: whichever credential the owner puts in the connection determines how long it lasts.
-Personal OAuth breaks when that person leaves; nothing currently monitors for it.
+> **Decided 2026-08-11:** whichever credential the owner puts in the connection determines how long it lasts, and that choice stays with the owner.
+A service principal is recommended — personal OAuth breaks when that person leaves — but nothing enforces it and nothing monitors for expiry: a failed sync surfaces to the owner, who is also the person who can fix it.
 See OPEN-ISSUES §5.2 and §5.3.

 ---